 * denotes founding member of WPC

-Amanda DeLalla is a NY based writer and actress who currently works at Broadway Licensing.
+Amanda DeLalla (2021, 2022) is a NY based writer and actress who currently works at Broadway Licensing.
 She holds a B.S. in Comm.
 Arts from St. John’s University and is also a proud member of the Dramatists Guild.
 Onstage roles include Mother (The Oldest Boy), Gilmer (Godspell), and Kiki (Significant Other).
 As a writer, she is the lyricist and librettist for a musical as well as four full-length dramas and two solo shows.
 Her work has been presented in a variety of venues, including Lincoln Center, The Tank, Dixon Place, All for One Theater, Snug Harbor, and the Chain Theatre.
 As a rule, Amanda uses her experiences with living on the autism spectrum to craft stories about emotion and resilience.

-Kseniya Ignatova-Yates * is a poet and playwright living and working in New York City.
+Kseniya Ignatova-Yates * (2018-current) is a poet and playwright living and working in New York City.
 She has been an active member of the WPC since its inception in 2018.
-Her work with the collective includes one-act plays Yaffa (2018) and Orbit (2019), as well as her first video piece, Perpetuum Mobile (2020), and 7.05 (2021).
+Her work with the collective includes one-act plays Yaffa (2018), Orbit (2019), as well as her first video piece, Perpetuum Mobile (2020), 7.05 (2021) and Beso (2022).

-Teresa Wrobleski was born and raised on Staten Island.
+Teresa Wrobleski (2022) was born and raised on Staten Island.
 Writing has always been her passion, whether it be in scripts or in prose.
 She is a recent graduate of Brooklyn College with a degree in Film Screenwriting and a minor in Theatre Arts, where she honed her craft and expanded her artistic vision.
 She hopes to contribute to the Staten Island theater scene and give back all of the good will she has gotten over the years.